 These types of bones ossify in cartilage (intracartilaginous or endochondral ossification), and are thus derived from performed cartilaginous models.
-Examples: bone of limbs, vertebral column and thoracic cage.
+Examples: bone of limbs, vertebral column, and thoracic cage.

 A defect in endochondral ossification causes a common type of dwarfism called achondroplasia, in which the limbs are short, but the trunk is normal.
 It is transmitted as a Mendelian dominant character.

-Types of Bones Based on Bone structure
+Types of Bones Based on the Bone structure

 Cortical bone is also called compact bone or lamellar bone.

 The shaft of bone in a long bone like femur is a typical example of the cortical bone.

 Cortical bone forms the cortex, or outer shell, of most bones.
 It is much denser than cancellous bone, harder, stronger and stiffer.
 Cortical bone contributes about 80% of the weight of a human skeleton.

 At the microscopic level, the structural arrangement of a cortical bone is different than cancellous.

 Cortical bone is arranged for facilitating the following functions

 - To support the whole body weight